FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_Echo_Qemu_mps2/Readme_UserNetworking.md

 instead of the default (10.0.2.0/24) and starts guest DHCP allocation from 9 (instead of 15).

-5. You should see that following output on the terminal of the Echo Server (which is running `sudo nc -l 7` or `netcat -l 7` depending on your OS):
+6. You should see that following output on the terminal of the Echo Server (which is running `sudo nc -l 7` or `netcat -l 7` or `nc -l -p 7` depending on your OS):
 ```
 0FGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz{|}~0123456789:;<=> ?
 @ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz{|}~0123456789:;<=>?